 - Slurm groups the compute nodes into Partitions (similar to queues from Moab).
-Some limits and policies can be configured for each Partition: - → allowed users, groups or accounts - → max. nodes and max. wall-time limit per job - → max. submitted/queued jobs per user - Other limits are enforced also by the Quality-of-Services (QoS), according to the contingent of user's group, e.g. the maximum wall-time limit. - Default limits/settings are used when not given by the users, like: number of nodes, number of tasks per node, wall-time limit, etc. - According to group's contingent user jobs are given certain QoS: - normal: group has contingent, high job priorities. - lowcont: this months contingent was used. penalty -> lower job priorities, max. wall-time limit and max. running jobs - nocont: all contingent of the 3 months time-frame was used. penalty -> lowest job priorities, lower max. wall-time limit and max. jobs - nolimits: special QoS for the admins (testing or maintenance) - suspended: the group's project has ended; user cannot submit jobs
+Some limits and policies can be configured for each Partition: - → allowed users, groups or accounts - → max. nodes and max. wall-time limit per job - Other limits are enforced also by the Quality-of-Services (QoS), according to the contingent of user's group, e.g. max. wall-time limit, max number or queued or running jobs per user, etc... - Default limits/settings are used when not given by the users, like: number of nodes, number of tasks per node, wall-time limit, etc. - According to group's contingent user jobs are given certain QoS: - normal: group has contingent, high job priorities. - lowcont: this months contingent was used. penalty -> lower job priorities, max. wall-time limit and max. running jobs - nocont: all contingent of the 3 months time-frame was used. penalty -> lowest job priorities, lower max. wall-time limit and max. jobs - suspended: the group's project has ended; user cannot submit jobs